 I’ve written this blog from the perspective of the business which is being acquired…all of the examples below are from real situations but not from the same deal.
 I challenge you to picture yourself in this scenario: You’re the first, professional, externally appointed CEO of a family owned manufacturing business in Indonesia.
 Your business has been built over 2 generations and occupies a prominent position in the sector you occupy, […]

-With thanks to Toby Tester who suggested that I write something on this subject.
-Up until now, I’ve spent a lot of time writing about the challenges of programme leadership for the post deal integration process, with all its complexities and more importantly, opacity arising from the peculiarities of the situation; lack of access to information, business case based on assumptions which cannot be validated until the deal is completed, […]
+For those of you who’ve occasionally stumbled upon my postings, you’ll know that I spend a lot of time writing about the challenges of programme leadership for the post deal integration process, with all its complexities and more importantly, opacity arising from the peculiarities of the situation; lack of access to information, business case based on assumptions which cannot be validated until the deal is completed, limited resources etc. What […]

 This is part 3 of a blog on the issue of culture in M&A. Here are the links to part 1 and part 2.
 10 years ago I worked on the integration of Boots and Alliance Unichem in the UK.
 It was a ground breaking deal in many ways: The largest private equity backed transaction / delisting at the time, around USD5.3 billion.
 The buyer, Alliance Unichem, was unknown in […]